Solution to the problem of time

 The problem of time \cite{Kuchar:1991qf, Isham:1992ms, Anderson:2010xm}, also known as the Hilbert space problem, is the absence of a positive definite probability current that is conserved under time evolution.
-It afflicts canonically quantized general relativity, and is unrelated to the ultraviolet problem of nonrenormalizability, since it also occurs in lower dimensions, where GR is renormalizable.
+It afflicts canonically quantized general relativity, and is unrelated to the ultraviolet problem of nonrenormalizability, because it also occurs in lower dimensions, where general relativity is renormalizable.
 It is often thought that the problem of time arises because of diffeomorphism invariance.
-This is not precisely the case, since diffeomorphism invariance is coordinate invariance, and any theory can be written in coordinate invariant language \cite{Dirac:1967}.
-The origin of the problem of time is that general relativity requires physical, proper time to be dynamical, and this in turn requires so-called first-class secondary constraints.
-In classical mechanics it is not the case that first-class secondary constraints correspond to gauge symmetries (i.e. undetermined functions), and so no problem of time arises there.
-Quantum mechanically, however, first-class (mutually commuting) primary {\em and} secondary constraints must generate gauge symmetries \cite{Henneaux:1992ig}, and this amounts to a gauging of proper-time-translation invariance in the quantum theory.
+This is not precisely the case, because diffeomorphism invariance is coordinate invariance, and any theory can be written in coordinate invariant language \cite{Dirac:1967}.
+The origin of the problem of time is that in general relativity physical time is a {\em foliation}, essentially determined by the lapse function.
+Since no time derivatives are taken of the lapse function in the gravitational action, its canonical momentum vanishes.
+This is a so-called first-class primary constraint, and it ensures that physical-time translation must be arbitrarily chosen in different spatial regions as the spatial geometry is evolved.
+(Note that this is very different from the gauge freedom of coordinate invariance i.e., diffeomorphism invariance, which has no physical content.)

+In classical general relativity, because the foliation is not determined by the equations of motion, it is a {\em gauge choice}, but this does not imply that it has no coordinate invariant reality.
+The foliation for geodesic slicing is not a coordinate transformation from the foliation corresponding to maximal slicing: They are different physical slicings, having different curvature invariants.
+They are only gauge equivalent from the point of view of the resulting 4-geometry that ensues.
+Quantum mechanically, all first-class constraints are gauge symmetries \cite{Henneaux:1992ig}, and all states which depend on a gauge choice are projected out of the Hilbert space.
 Hence, no states in the physical Hilbert space evolve.
-Since classical theories should arise as an $\hbar \to 0$ limit of some quantum theory, this is a pathology of the Einstein-Hilbert action that is independent of its UV completion.
+Because classical theories should arise as an $\hbar \to 0$ limit of some quantum theory, this is a pathology of the Einstein-Hilbert action that is independent of its UV completion.

 The most commonly attempted solutions to the problem of time involve the introduction of matter clocks, which are dynamical fields that (classically) evolve monotonically, and so might play the role of time \cite{Isham:1992ms}.
 However, for Hamiltonians bounded below, all momenta occur quadratically in the Hamiltonian, so backward propagating modes are inevitably produced \cite{Unruh:1989db}.
 This leads to negative probabilities.
 It is the first-order characteristic of the time-derivative in the Schr\"odinger equation that guarantees positivity of probabilities under time evolution, i.e., unitarity.